jonathan-pepino-schaefer/jonny-guitar1000/README.md

 ### Hi, I'm Jonathan Schäfer.
 Currently I'm studying computer science at the University of Stuttgart in Germany.

-I enjoy thinking and reasoning, working and tinkering with my linux machine and writing good styled code.
+I enjoy thinking and reasoning, working and tinkering with my linux machine and writing well styled code.

 > I'm fascinated by what is possible to archive in an operating system like linux, and it amazes me
 >  in general what we can do with these little silicon machines.